 Complete the Application for Admission online.
-If you haven't already got an account you'll be asked to sign up for a new one.
-It's easy, and you'll soon be underway in making your application.
-Go to www.apply.auckland.ac.nz
+If don't already have an account you'll be asked to sign up for a new one.
+It's easy, and you'll soon be underway in making your application. www.apply.auckland.ac.nz